bitcoinerlab/miniscript/README.md

 - When spending, construct witnesses **only** from `nonMalleableSats`.
 - Treat `malleableSats` (and `unknownSats` when enabled) as diagnostics and never use them for production spends.

-When you pass `knowns` or `unknowns`, pruning assumes those values will never change in the future.
+When you pass `knowns` or `unknowns`, pruning is applied.
 With `multi(4,key1,...,key20)`, if you pass `knowns` for only four keys, pruning yields 1 satisfaction instead of 4,845.
 If six signatures are known, pruning yields 15 satisfactions (`C(6,4) = 15`).
 Enable `computeUnknowns` only when you want to inspect the discarded solutions.

 ## Authors and Contributors